deepak-k-zefr/ML-Notes/README.md

 * Independent errors.(Like OLS, error terms are assumed uncorrelated.)
 * No multicollinearity.(Check zero-order correlation matrix for high values (ie r>0.7)

+Logistic regression is considered a generalized linear model because the outcome always depends on the sum of the inputs and parameters.
+Or in other words, the output cannot depend on the product (or quotient, etc.) of its parameters!
+There's no interaction between the parameter weights, nothing like w_1*x_1 * w_2* x_2 or so, which would make our model non-linear!

 ### Definition of the logistic function